Other Critical workers – The Unyielding Border Category06 July 2021

-These are just some of considerations when OCW applications are being assessed.
+The above are key considerations for OCW applications.
 They require intense thought, scrutiny, a large amount of evidence, time and patience.
-It is no easy feat to get entry approved via this pathway, and it has been set this way so only employers who really are stuck are the ones who get approved.
+Some specific roles (like vendor appointed installers for a specific machinery are much easier vs. those at executive or C-suite level management).
+It is no easy feat to get entry approved via this pathway, and it has been set this way so only employers who really are stuck, have made multiple attempts to make alternative arrangements are the ones who get approved.

 Providing professional immigration advice and support for over 15 years.
 Aims Global is an agile team of licensed immigration advisers and experts who are skilled advocates for our clients and are always at the forefront of policy changes.

 Our mission is to help our clients achieve their goals through simplifying the complex immigration process.
 We are experts in understanding your needs so we can fulfill your purpose, whether you’re an employer, employee, student, or family.